What is APHLIS?

 Losses are estimated using an algorithm (the PHL Calculator) that operates on two data sets, these are a set of postharvest loss profiles and a set of seasonal data.

 The PHL profile - This is set of figures, one for each link in the postharvest chain, derived from the scientific literature.
-PHL profiles are specific to crop type, climate type and may also be specific to smallholder or larger scale farming (in the cae of maize).
-One problem faced in seeking to provide PH profiles is that for many provinces there are no specific PHL data.
+PHL profiles are specific to crop type, climate type and to the type of farm (smallholder or larger scale farming).
+One problem faced in seeking to provide PHL profiles is, that for many provinces there are no specific PHL data.
 It is therefore inevitable that many different provinces have to share the same data.
-This was achieved by clustering together the provinces of many countries that are basically similar with respect to the factors that influence PHLs; the most convenient method of doing this is based on climate classification.
-Climates have been classified into one of three types, tropical savannah/forest, arid/desert or warm temperate.
-For each crop there is a PHL profile for each climate, so with seven crops there is a total of 21 profiles.
+This was achieved by clustering together the provinces of many countries that are basically similar with respect to the factors that influence PHLs; the most convenient method of doing this is regrouping of provinces according to climate classification, namely by tropical savannah, hot semi-arid, humid subtropical and subtropical highlands.
+As a result for each crop there is a PHL profile for each climate and farm type, so with eight crops there is a total of 36 profiles.
 Besides being

 Seasonal data - Several ‘seasonal’ factors are taken into account in the loss calculation and these have a very significant bearing on the actual loss estimate.
 They are contributed by the APHLIS network members and include 1) whether or not there is damp weather at time of any of the harvests which would make drying difficult, 2) the proportion of grain that is marketed within the first three months, so will not enter farm storage for any significant time, 3) the length of the farm storage period, and 4) in the case of maize, whether or not LGB (Prostephanus truncatus) is expected to be a significant pest.